adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/ChainingInterfaces.md

 }
 ```

-Now Inititator struct implements the language interface.
+Now Initiator struct implements the language interface.
 Since it includes, Language interface as one of its fields, chaining is very easy to do.
 ```Go
     c := Animal{Initiator{Cat{}}}
     c.speak()